balnbibarbi/tanzu-initializr/tkg/authorization.md

-Model for how workloads are authorized to leverage the platform
+Define a model for how workloads are authorized to leverage the platform

 **As a Platform Engineer**
-**I want** to be able to provide the security team a model for how workloads are authorized to leverage the platform
+**I want** to define a model for how workloads are authorized to leverage the platform
-**So that** we can meet sec/compliance requirements.
+**So that** the platform meets security and compliance requirements

 L: authorization

 ---

-To make my policy constraints accessible and known to my customers (dev teams)
+Platform users understand what conformance is required in their workloads

 **As a Platform Engineer**
-**I want** to make my policy constraints accessible and known to my customers (dev teams)
+**I want** to make my policy constraints accessible and known to platform customers such as application dev teams
 **So that** they can understand what conformance is required early on in their dev lifecycle

 L: authorization

 ---

-To place policy and constraints on the types of workoads that are allowed to execute in my cluster
+To place policy and constraints on the types of workloads that are allowed to execute in my cluster

-**As a Platform Engineer**
+**As a InfoSec Engineer**
-**I want** to place policy and constraints on the types of workoads that are allowed to execute in my cluster
+**I want** to enforce policies and constraints on the types of workloads that are allowed to execute in each cluster
-**So that** my environment remains secure.
+**So that** the platform remains secure

 L: authorization

 ---

-Appropriately build my application such that it is authorized to use the platform
+Workloads require the least amount of privileges to run on the platform

 **As an Application Developer**
 **I want** to understand how to appropriately build my application such that it will only attempt to use components of the platform that it needs
-**So that** my applications will run as expected while requiring the least amount of privileges to do so.
+**So that** my applications will run as expected while requiring the least amount of privileges to do so

 L: authorization

 ---

-A model for authorization that aligns with my platform tenancy model
+An authorization model that aligns with the platform tenancy model

 **As a Platform Engineer**
 **I want** to provide a security model for authorization that aligns with my platform tenancy model
-**So that** authorization to leverage Kubernetes resources is limited to minimum set of permissions appropriate groups/users/applications.
+**So that** authorization to leverage Kubernetes resources is limited to minimum set of permissions, appropriate groups/users/applications.

 L: authorization